-For the longest time, I felt that to be a true ophthalmic pioneer, it would take finding a cure for the single most heinous of nature’s evolutionary designs—presbyopia
+For the longest time, I felt that to be a true ophthalmic pioneer, it would take finding a cure for the single most heinous of nature’s evolutionary designs-presbyopia!
+Such a cure would make even the most skeptical of investors on Shark Tank envious.

 At present we are limited with our ability to treat presbyopes.
 Sure, we have progressives and multifocal contact lenses; however, from a surgical standpoint, monovision corneal refractive surgery is limited, and clear lens extraction is often extreme for emmetropes.
 There is now another option which can provide a large percentage of these patients with good distance and near vision with the use of Kamra corneal inlay from AcuFocus.